w1zzl3-06/SSH-BruteForce/README.md

 - Bash Shell

 ## Usage
-Edit ssh-crack.py with the wordlist path, hostname and ip of the newly created SSH server
+Edit ssh-crack.py with the wordlist path, hostname and IP of the newly created SSH server

 ## Disclaimer
 This is purely for educational purposes.
 Please use responsibly.